The Jungle of Montini

 But later on, I thought about his suggestion, and the question occurred to me, "If the dog is for my own pleasure, why am I displaying it to the world?
 My dog and its affirmative bobbing should be just for me!"

-So the next time I parked, I moved the dog to the front dashboard where it would always be in my own field of vision and stuck it down on the passenger side facing forward.
+So the next time I parked, I moved the dog to the front dashboard where it would always be in my own field of vision.
+I stuck it down on the passenger side facing forward.
 The bull terrier was now my sidekick and riding shotgun as I drove down the highway.

 For a while this alignment was an improvement, although I noticed after a few days, some irritation building up about this new configuration.
 For one thing, I could only see the back of its head, and that gave its bobbing an altogether different quality.
 Now it seemed a mindless affair or perhaps the result of a neurological problem.